kittykatattack/learningPixi/README.md

 code so you can see everything in its proper context.
 (You'll find this working code in the `examples/spriteFromTextureAtlas.html` file in this repository.)
-Notice that the `blob` sprites are created and added to the stage in loop, and assigned random positions.
+Notice that the `blob` sprites are created and added to the stage in a loop, and assigned random positions.
 ```js
 <!doctype html>